connorjarrett/lab-notebook/posts_md/an-autonomous-future-may-be-closer-than-i-thought.md

 # description: I explore the development of autonomous driving technology over the years, and share with you my experience of its development in San Francisco.
 # seo-description: Connor Jarrett looks into the development of autonomous driving technology over the years, and looks at the technology we have today.
 # category: Future tech
-# keywords: autonomous vehicles, autonomous transportation, San Francisco, vehicle development, future technology, new cars, vehicle developments, autopilot, self driving cars, car technology, autonomous driving
+# keywords: autonomous vehicles, autonomous transportation, San Francisco, vehicle development, future technology, new cars, vehicle developments, autopilot, self driving cars, car technology, autonomous driving, san francisco
 # image: robotaxi.jpg
 # date: 2023-6-13
 -->